 - (16) The Commission and the Member States should be represented on the Management Board of Europol to effectively supervise its work.
-To reflect the dual mandate of the new agency, operational support and training for law enforcement, tThe full members and the alternate members of the Management Board should be appointed on the basis of taking into account their relevant managerial, administrative and budgetary skills and knowledge of law enforcement cooperation10, whereas alternate members should be appointed on the basis of their knowledge of training for law enforcement officers.
+To reflect the dual mandate of the new agency, operational support and training for law enforcement, tThe full members and the alternate members of the Management Board should be appointed on the basis oftaking into account their relevant managerial, administrative and budgetary skills and knowledge of law enforcement cooperation, whereas alternate members should be appointed on the basis of their knowledge of training for law enforcement officers.
 Alternate members should act as full members in the absence of the full member and in any case when training is discussed or decided.
 The Management Board should be advised by a scientific committee on technical training issues. - (16a) All parties represented in the Management Board should make efforts to limit the turnover of their representatives, to ensure continuity of the Management Board's work.
-All parties should aim to achieve a balanced representation between men and women on the Management Board. - (17) The Management Board should be given the necessary powers, in particular to set the budget, verify its execution, adopt the appropriate financial rules and planning documents, establish transparent working procedures for decision-making by the Executive Director of Europol, and adopt the annual activity report.
+All parties should aim to achieve a balanced representation between men and women on the Management Board. - (16b) The Management Board may invite non-voting observers whose opinion may be relevant for the discussion, including a representative designated by the JPSG. - (17) The Management Board should be given the necessary powers, in particular to set the budget, verify its execution, adopt the appropriate financial rules and planning documents, as well as adopt rules for the prevention and management of conflicts of interests in respect of its members, establish transparent working procedures for decision-making by the Executive Director of Europol, and adopt the annual activity report.
 It should exercise the powers of appointing authority towards staff of the agency including the Executive Director.
 To streamline the decision making process, and to reinforce supervision of administrative and budgetary management, the Management Board should be also entitled to establish an Executive Board.